 - No additional colors offered

 The AC4100 provides the same quality that make GermGuardian purifiers some of the best today.
-I recommend it and suggest you go read the many great buyer reviews and see what it has received an Amazon's Choice rating.
+I definitely recommend it for both its great value and low price.

 4. Hamilton Beach TrueAir Ultra Quiet – Inexpensive, compact, and quiet too.